hero-research/tech-assessment/data-engineer/README.md

 #### `Task 2`:
  Create endpoints to Query the events
- - Query by Category
  - Query by Day of the Week
- - Query by Events Happening Now (Time of Day)
+ - Query by Events Happening Now (based on current Time of Day, and provide attribute showing time until close)
+ - Query by Category, provide Top 10 Rank(ranking metric can be defined by developer, given data available, prepare to simply speak to your methodology behind ranking)
+ - Bonus: Provide Top 100 "Family Friendy" events available on Sunday at 2PM (East Coast Time zone)

 #### `Task 3`:
 Options to Export your submission, Prepare for Discussion